+Prior effective results in the Anosov setting are those of Pollicott--Sharp \cite{PS24} and Delarue--Monclair--Sanders \cite{DMS24}.
+In \cite{PS24}, the authors study Hitchin surface subgroups $\Gamma < \PSL_n(\R)$, i.e., the image of a Hitchin representation of a surface group into $\PSL_n(\R)$, viewed as a projective Anosov subgroup (in which case $\#\Theta = 1$).
+They obtain a meromorphic extension of the Selberg zeta function to the entire complex plane, and for a more restricted subclass of Hitchin surface subgroups, they obtain an essential spectral gap and prime orbit theorem with a power saving error term.
+In \cite{DMS24}, the authors generalize such results to the general irreducible projective Anosov setting; however, they do not need irreducibility for the result on meromorphic extension to the entire complex plane.
+Our theorems hold for the general Zariski dense $\Theta$-Anosov setting; however, we do not address the question of meromorphic extension to the entire complex plane.

-\begin{remark} In the above two theorems, we are able to extract positivity of the essential spectral gap even if $\sfv \in \ker\Theta$ by exploiting the orthogonal projection map $\pi_{\LieA_{\Theta'}}|_{\LieA}: \LieA \to \LieA_{\Theta'}$ (defined in \cref{subsec:LieTheoreticPreliminaries}).
-See \cref{subsec:DolgopyatsMethod} for more details.
-However, we are not able to gain finer control, i.e., continuity of the restriction of the essential spectral gap function at points in a lower dimensional stratum.
-It is an interesting question whether this is possible or not and what the geometric reason might be.
-We think that the generic behavior is discontinuity and there may be an interesting connection to deformation of Anosov subgroups. \end{remark}
+\begin{remark} In the above two theorems, we are able to extract positivity of the essential spectral gap and the power saving exponent in the prime orbit theorem even if $\nabla\growthindicator(\sfv) \in \ker\Theta$, by using the trick from \cref{rem:GoodThetaTrick}---that is, the above two theorems only require the existence of \emph{some} associated dynamical system with appropriate periods which is exponentially mixing, and they are not sensitive to the metric on the dynamical system.
+However, we are not able to gain finer control, i.e., continuity of the of the essential spectral gap function and the power saving exponent function at points in a lower dimensional stratum.
+We think the below related questions are interesting. \end{remark}